 Figure 9.
 Sequential addition of contralateral sensors reduces error rates.
 (Top) The composition of the feature set was expressed as the average cumulative proportion of the total features from each modality after each iteration (displayed from left to right, most to least valuable).
 (Bottom) The overall error rate (mean ± SEM) after each iteration.
 The steady-state and transitional error rates are shown after the addition of one and six contralateral sensors.
-Asterisk denotes a statistically significant difference (p < 0.01).
+Asterisk denotes a statistically significant difference (p = 1.27 x 10-4).
 Data were averaged across 10 subjects.

-3error rates to withdifferent mode-specific classifier configurations in the bottom row
+Table 3.
+Offline error rates using bilateral sensor information to control a powered leg prosthesis with an intent recognition framework.
+Error rates are shown for different mode-specific classifier configurations with varying amounts of kinematic information from the non-prosthesis side.
+The total number of classifier decisions for each step type is also shown in the bottom row.